ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 then this is the point of this math being about buttons only mapping to buttons purely

 now imagine a() is (write 0) and b() is write(1) and c swaps a's action with b's action

+a() is only a button because actions are numbered so 1() is unit function in the action set and a() is the unit button in the button set